Position Description Exam: #20/20B22/01ND

 Visit the Monterey County website to view the complete Job Description:

 Monterey County offers an excellent benefits package.
-To view the "X" Unit Benefit Summary please visit our website.
-This information is not legally binding, nor does it serve as a contract.
+To view the "X" Unit Benefit Summary please visit our website: https://www.co.monterey.ca.us/home/showdocument?id=62270 This information is not legally binding, nor does it serve as a contract.
 The benefits listed in the Monterey County Personnel Policies and Practices Resolution or Memorandum of Understanding (MOU) prevail over this listing.
-NOTES:
+COVID-19 :

-As a condition of employment, prospective employees will be required to submit to a background investigation to include fingerprinting and a credit check and may include a review of information concerning present and/or prior employment, driving record, and record of criminal conviction.
-Employees must have and show their Social Security Card on the first day of work.
+As a condition of employment, prospective employees may be required to submit to a background review which may include a review of information concerning present and/or prior employment, driving record, and record of any criminal convictions.
 Employment is contingent upon acceptable documentation verifying identity and authorization for employment in the U.S.; a list of acceptable documents is available on the USCIS Form I-9.
-If you are hired into this classification in a temporary position, your rate of pay will be hourly and you will not be eligible for the benefits listed in the summary.
-If you believe you possess a disability that would require test accommodation, please call Nairi Davis at (831) 755-5092.
+If you are hired into this classification in a temporary position, your rate of pay will be hourly, and you will not be eligible for the benefits listed in the summary.
 APPLICATION & SELECTION PROCEDURES

 Our Website: http://agency.governmentjobs.com/montereycounty Applications may be obtained from and submitted to: